Notificare/notificare-push-lib/MIGRATION.md

 }
 ```

-Will be called on more times in this version, namely everytime the app enter in foreground and after invoking any method in this class.
+Will be called more often in this version, namely everytime the app enters in foreground and after invoking any method in this class.
 If you rely on these (and you probably are), you should take that into account.

 ### Authentication